Equivariant formality of isotropic torus actions: Reductions

-\begin{lemma} If $K$ is a compact, connected Lie group and $S$ a maximal torus, and $K$ acts on a space $X$, then the action of $K$ is equivariantly formal if and only if the restricted action of $S$ is. \end{lemma} \begin{proof} We have an $X$-bundle map between Borel fibrations,\\
+\begin{lemma}[{\cite[Prop.~C.26, p.~207]{GGK}}] If $K$ is a compact, connected Lie group and $S$ a maximal torus, and $K$ acts on a space $X$, then the action of $K$ is equivariantly formal if and only if the restricted action of $S$ is. \end{lemma}

-so if the action of $K$ is equivariantly formal, then by \Cref{TNHZpullback}, the fiber inclusion $X \longinc X_S$ is $\H$-surjective as well.\footnote{ In fact, that $S$ is a maximal torus is inconsequential for this direction: any restriction of an equivariantly formal action to a subgroup remains equivariantly formal.}

-Now suppose that the action of $S$ is equivariantly formal, and consider the homomorphism of spectral sequences induced by the $X$-bundle homomorphism above.
-The map $\HK \longto \HS$ is an inclusion of Weyl group invariants by \Cref{Weyl}, so the map on $E_2$ pages is injective, and the differential for the $E_2$ page of $X \to X_K \to BK$ is the restriction of that for $X \to X_S \to BS$.
-But the latter differential is zero, by assumption, so the former is as well.
-By induction on page number, the sequence for $X \to X_K \to BK$ collapses at $E_2$ as well, so $\H(X_K) \longto \H(X)$ is surjective. \end{proof}